Advisors guide your academic path and help you stay on track to graduate.

 - Declare your major at the Academic Advising and Transfer Center.

-- The MCHHS Advisement Center will assign an advisor based on your major.
+- Then, the MCHHS Student Success and Advisement Center will assign you an advisor based on your major.

 Meet for class registration